Tips for Your Trip

 River Safety and Etiquette

-Don’t plan to float more than you can handle; 10 miles makes for a good and relaxing all-day trip.
+Don’t plan to paddle more than you can handle; 10 miles makes for a good and relaxing all-day trip.
 Hazards such as dams and weirs are marked on the map with a red icon .
 Before your trip, examine the map (link to “Kansas River Trail Maps” page) to determine what portion of the river you’ll be navigating and take these extreme hazards into account.

 Canoe and Kayak Safety

-It is recommended that you always wear a life jacket and float with a minimum of two boats.
+It is recommended that you always wear a life jacket and paddle with a minimum of two boats.
 Take at least one extra paddle in case you drop or break one.
 Put your equipment into a waterproof bag and tie it to one of the center beams in the canoe so you don’t lose your gear if the canoe tips.
 Keep an eye out for other boat traffic and maintain an appropriate distance.
 Also try to keep your canoe at right angles to big waves.
 Look out for hazards such as low branches, fallen trees, rocks and debris.
 If your boat tips over, don’t panic.
 It will float, even if it is full of water, and you can wait until you get to shore to empty it.
 Stay with your canoe and paddle or push it toward the shore.
-When you get to shallow water, flip the canoe with the help of your float partner and carefully climb back in.
+When you get to shallow water, flip the canoe with the help of your paddle partner and carefully climb back in.

 River Navigational Signs